Database Branching

 Section titled “Essential Commands”# Create a branch (copies schema from main by default)fluxbase branch create my-feature

-# Create a branch with full data copyfluxbase branch create my-feature --clone-mode full_clone
+# Create a branch with full data copyfluxbase branch create my-feature --clone-data full_clone

 # List all branchesfluxbase branch list